 Having succeeded in protecting her property from creditors, Ms. Pattinson must have intended to transfer all of her interest, including her beneficial interest in the Property to her children.
 She could not claim the Property was hers 35 years later.
 Ms. Pattison also failed in her unjust enrichment claim.
 Any claim based on contributions or improvements she may have made to the Property were outweighed by the fact that she lived on the Property rent-free since 2003.
 The 33-year delay was also fatal to her unjust enrichment claim.
 Ms. Pattison was ordered to pay litigation costs to her children.

-Bottom line on property transfers to avoid creditors
+Property transfers to avoid creditors

 A person who transfers property to defeat creditors is not entitled to later recover that property.
 If you have any questions about property transfers and any other estate matter, contact our team of estate lawyers.